-- 1. Standard unit(s) not suitable for Rehabilitation: A unitis deemed "Standard, not suitable for rehabilitation", when the unit meets the agency's written rehabilitation standards at the time of the application, but after inspection and project estimation, the cost to bring the unit up to the Rehabilitation Standards is at or below \$1,000.
-A unit deemed standard, not suitable for rehabilitation will not be approved to participate in the Home Improvement Loan Program.
-The client may be referred to other service programs to assist the client within their program standards. - 2.
-Sub-standard unit(s) suitable for rehabilitation: A unit is deemed "sub-standard, suitable for rehabilitation", when the unit(s) does not meet the agency's written rehabilitation standards at the time of application, but after inspection and project estimation, the cost to bring the unit up to rehabilitation standards exceeds \$1,000, but is less than 75% of the assessed value of the unit.
-A unit deemed "sub-standard, suitable for rehabilitation" will be approved to participate in the Home Improvement Loan Program if all other requirements are met. - 3.
-Sub-standard unit(s) not suitable for rehabilitation: A unit deemed "sub-standard, not suitable for rehabilitation", when the unit(s) does not meet the agency's written rehabilitation standards at the time of application, but after inspection and cost estimation, the costs to bring the unit up to the rehabilitation standards exceeds the 75% assessed value threshold.
-A unit deemed "substandard, not suitable for rehabilitation" will not be eligible toparticipate in the Home Improvement loan Program.
+- 1. Standard unit(s) not suitable for Rehabilitation: A uniti is deemed "Standard, not suitable for rehabilitation" when the unit meets the agency's written rehabilitation standards at the time of the application, but after inspection and project estimation, the cost to bring the unit up to the Rehabilitation Standards is at or below \$1,000.
+Such a unit will not be approved to participate in the Home Improvement Loan Program.
+The client may be referred to other service programs for assistance achieving program standards. - 2.
+Sub-standard unit(s) suitable for rehabilitation: A unit is deemed "sub-standard, suitable for rehabilitation", when the unit(s) does not meet the agency's written rehabilitation standards at the time of application, but after inspection and project estimation, the cost to bring the unit up to rehabilitation standards exceeds \$1,000 but is less than 75% of the assessed value of the unit.
+Such a unit will be approved to participate in the Home Improvement Loan Program if all other requirements are met.

+3. Sub-standard unit(s) not suitable for rehabilitation: A unit is deemed "sub-standard, not suitable for rehabilitation", when the unit(s) does not meet the agency's written rehabilitation standards at the time of application, but after inspection and cost estimation, the costs to bring the unit up to the rehabilitation standards are found to exceed the 75% assessed value threshold.
+Such a unit will not be eligible to participate in the Home Improvement loan Program.
 Consideration may be made on a case-by-case basis by staff after review of the project assessment.